xinling-xu/batch-ifc-dwg-export/README.md

 This plugin includes two PythonParts that assist you in performing the following tasks with ALLPLAN:

-* Batch exporting IFC files
+* Export multiple IFC files
-* Batch exporting DWG/DXF files
+* Export multiple DWG/DXF files from building structure